QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

    aggregation but susceptible to aggregation into a single representative household via ‘non-Gorman aggregation’.

-.. _representative-household-1:

-Remark: There is a sense in which a representative agent exists for any complete markets economy (‘mongrel’ or ‘non-Gorman’ aggregation)
+**Remark:** There is a sense in which a representative agent exists for any complete markets economy (‘mongrel’ or ‘non-Gorman’ aggregation)

-.. _representative-household-2: